Frequently Asked Questions

 What advice would you give to writers?

 Take the time to figure out what works for you.
 If it’s writing every day, then write every day.
 If it’s not, then don’t.
 See what other writers do, but don’t try to follow someone else’s process to the letter.
 Try different things and take bits and pieces from everywhere to create a process that you enjoy and that makes your excited to write.
-For more, check out my writing blog, A Well Told Story.
+For more, check out the For Writers link above.